openHPI/xikolo-video-player/src/components/player/readme.md

 Invoke the seek function on the player.

-Sometimes seeking starts playing the video, too.
+Sometimes seeking starts playing the video.
-So it will reset the state to current stored player state.
+If the player was in paused state, we manually pause again.

 #### Returns